-Calcium rich foods play an important role in maintaining healthy bones and joints, strong teeth and healthy blood vessels.
-It also helps regulate blood pressure and prevent diabetes.
-There is no fixed requirement of how much calcium a person should get.
-It differs from country to country, and even individual to individual.
-But it usually lies somewhere between 700 mg and 1000 mg. femalefirst.co.uk recommends 1000 mg for those between the age groups of 19 to 50, which is the equivalent of three whole glasses of milk.
+Calcium rich foods play a pivotal role in maintaining healthy joints and bones, strong teeth and healthy blood vessels.
+Not just this, they also help regulate blood pressure and maintain blood sugar levels in diabetics.
+Although there is no fixed requirement of how much calcium content a person should get, but it differs from country to county, and even individual to individual.
+It usually lies somewhere between 700 milligram and 1000 milligram. femalefirst.co.uk suggests 1000 milligram for those between the age groups of 19-50 that is equivalent of three whole glasses of milk.

 The body can get calcium from one of two source: food or your bones.
 In fact almost 99 per cent of the calcium is deposited in our bones and teeth.
 When food fails to meet your body's calcium requirements, it borrows it from your bones.
 If this happens over a period of time then it leads to bone loss.
 It's true that meat, chicken and dairy products are a great source of calcium but they aren't the only source.
 If you're lactose intolerant, vegan, vegetarian or simply just don't like milk products then here's a comprehensive list of foods as recommended by weight management expert, Dr. Gargi Sharma.

 1. Oranges - One orange has 60 mg of calcium!
 So snack on this sweet and tangy fruit through the day.
 Oranges are also one of the most important source of Vitamin C which helps protect the immune system and destroy free radicals that cause cell damage.
 (Why are oranges good for you)

 orange is an important source of vitamin C that boosts the immune system

 2. Oatmeal - Oats contain a type of soluble fibre that slows down absorption of carbohydrates into the blood stream.
 They're also a rich source of magnesium which is key to enzyme function and energy production, and helps prevent heart attacks and strokes.
 (Why oats are good for you)